dcs3spp/tyk-plugins-example-repo/README.md

 make gen-keys
 ```

-Alternatively run the command up.sh to install the necessary prerequisites if
+Alternatively if you have ran the _up.sh_ command to setup the repository then
-running for the first time.
-This script will generate the keys.
+the keys will have been generated for you in the _confs/keys_ folder.

 N.B the data storage volume is currently shared across docker-compose stacks.